zukunft/zukunft.com/docs/code_functions_all.md

             e in /html/html_base.php
     \-- tab_box - section for function tab_box not yet defined that it should be to dismiss / replace in /html/html_base .php
+    \-- tab_id - section for function tab_id not yet defined that it should be to dismiss / replace in /html/html_base.p hp
     \-- dsp_tbl_start - section for function dsp_tbl_start not yet defined that it should be to dismiss / replace in /ht ml/html_base.php
     \-- dsp_tbl_start_half - section for function dsp_tbl_start_half not yet defined that it should be to dismiss / repl